purn1mak/HadoopSummitCloudbreak/README.md

   ![Image](https://github.com/purn1mak/HadoopSummitCloudbreak/blob/master/CB_login.png)

   Once you log in as a first time user, your screen will look like this.
-Click on Create Credentials.
+Click on `Go To Credentials`.

   ![Image](https://github.com/purn1mak/HadoopSummitCloudbreak/blob/master/InitialScreen.png)